Azure/azure-openapi-validator/docs/rules.md

 Please refer to [put-response-codes.md](./put-response-codes.md) for details.

+### QueryParametersInCollectionGet

+Collection Get's/List operations MUST not have query parameters other than api-version & OData filter.

+Please refer to [query-parameters-in-collection-get.md](./query-parameters-in-collection-get.md) for details.

 ### RepeatedPathInfo

 Information in the URI must not be repeated in the request body (i.e. subscription ID, resource group name, resource name).